armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 hal config storage edit --type s3
 </code></pre>

-If we are using an IAM User, then we need to additionally provide Spinnaker with the S3 credentials for our IAM User:
+If you are using an IAM User, then provide Spinnaker with the S3 credentials for your IAM User:

 <pre class="highlight"><code># Update this with the AWS Access Key ID
 export ACCESS_KEY_ID=AKIAWWWWXXXXYYYYZZZZ